OliviaS72/OliviaS72.github.io/README.md

 ![](/assets/img/SQLVetDatabasePreview2.png) <br>

-### Project 6: Web Scraping in Python to Visualize Temperature Data
+### PROJECT 7: Web Scraping in Python to Visualize Temperature Data
 **I used web scraping to extract tables related to temperature data using read_html in Python.
 The data comes from two Wikepedia pages.
 One is for the country of Prague, Czech Republic and the other is for Santiago, Chile.
 The webpages are: <br>**
 [Prague Wikipedia Page](https://en.wikipedia.org/wiki/Prague) <br>
 [Santiago Wikipedia Page](https://en.wikipedia.org/wiki/Santiago) <br>